xashru/algorithms/gray_code.md

 `001`
 `010`
 `011`
-How do we constructing the other half?
+How do we construct the other half?
 Well that's easy.
 We just add `1` at the begining now.
 `100`
 `101`
 `110`